Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 FEDORA_HOME=/usr/local/fedora
 ```

-Make sure the 'tomcat7' service is enabled and active:
+Make sure the `tomcat7` service is enabled and active:
 ```
 systemctl status tomcat7

 systemctl start tomcat7
 ```

 If this fails, it could well be due to the memory settings, or other factors such as the specification of directories that don't yet exist.
-Replace the first JAVA_OPTS line in '/etc/default/tomcat7' with something simple, like `JAVA_OPTS="-Djava.awt.headless=true -Xmx128m -XX:+UseConcMarkSweepGC"`, to verify that Tomcat runs.
+Replace the first `JAVA_OPTS` line in `/etc/default/tomcat7` with something simple, like `JAVA_OPTS="-Djava.awt.headless=true -Xmx128m -XX:+UseConcMarkSweepGC"`, to verify that Tomcat runs.
 Then enable the real value again and stop the service: `systemctl stop tomcat7`.

 Optionally, add a Tomcat user for the admin interface.
 This should be disabled once testing is complete.

-Edit /etc/tomcat7/tomcat-users.xml:
+Edit `/etc/tomcat7/tomcat-users.xml`:
 ```

 <tomcat-users>